haysch/Photo-Organizer/README.md

 ### Shortcomings

 - The organizer cannot handle photos with the exact same DateTimeOriginal.
 In such cases the source file will be left alone and a log message will be displayed.
+E.g. in burst photo shootings multiple images will have the same DateTimeOriginal value, and only the first will be sorted - looking into how to fix this as efficiently as possible.

 ## Building